Our Products

 The precision geometry of the compressor

 Getting this number right is where the old Italian shops earned their keep.
 Mattei has been refining these geometries since the 1950s.
-Their airend efficiency maps are tighter than almost anything else on the market at comparable displacement, and competitors who have tried to reverse-engineer the geometry have generally produced machines that run hotter and wear faster.
-The eccentricity is easy to measure on a finished product.
-Knowing what eccentricity to use for a given bore diameter, target pressure, and vane count at the design stage is a different matter entirely, and that knowledge lives in proprietary design databases, not in published literature.
+Their airend efficiency maps are tighter than almost anything else on the market at comparable displacement.
+Competitors who have tried to reverse-engineer the geometry have produced machines that run hotter and wear faster, which is predictable, because the eccentricity is easy to measure on a finished product.
+Knowing what eccentricity to use for a given bore diameter, target pressure, and vane count at the design stage is a different matter, and that knowledge lives in proprietary design databases, not in published literature.

 The Bore

-The stator bore on a quality vane compressor is finished to Ra 0.2 to 0.4 micrometers.
-For context, that is getting into hydraulic cylinder territory.
+The stator bore on a quality vane compressor is finished to Ra 0.3 micrometers.
+That is hydraulic cylinder territory.
 ISO 4287 governs the measurement method, and any manufacturer who cannot show traceable Ra data for their bores is cutting corners.

 Every vane tip drags across this surface thousands of times per hour.
-If the surface is too rough, vane wear accelerates and the bore develops scoring lines that become leak paths.
-If the roundness is off by more than a few microns, the vane cannot maintain contact through the full rotation, and compression efficiency drops in the sector where contact is lost.
+Rough surfaces accelerate vane wear and develop scoring lines that become leak paths.
+If the roundness deviates by more than a few microns, the vane loses contact with the bore at that angular position, and compression efficiency drops in that sector.
 On cheap vane compressors, bore quality is the first thing that gets value-engineered.
-The machine works fine for the first two or three thousand hours, then performance falls off a cliff.
-The bore surface is why.
+The machine runs fine for two or three thousand hours, then performance falls off a cliff.

 The slots in the rotor hold the vanes.
 During rotation, centrifugal force throws them outward.
 Every textbook says so.
-What the textbooks leave out is that centrifugal force alone is not enough.
+Centrifugal force alone is not enough.

 At low rpm, especially during startup, centrifugal force is weak.
-If the vanes do not seal against the bore wall from the first revolution, the machine cannot build pressure and just churns air uselessly.
-The solution, and this is a detail that separates serious machines from toys, is a back-pressure oil feed into the base of each vane slot.
+If the vanes do not seal against the bore wall from the first revolution, the machine cannot build pressure and just churns air.
+Serious machines use a back-pressure oil feed into the base of each vane slot.
 Pressurized oil pushes the vane outward from behind, guaranteeing wall contact even at crawl speeds.
-Some older or cheaper designs skip this feature and rely on spring-loaded vanes instead.
+Some older or cheaper designs skip this and rely on spring-loaded vanes.
 Springs fatigue over time and lose their push.
 Oil pressure stays constant as long as the pump works.

-The contact force at any point in the rotation is actually three forces stacked on top of each other: centrifugal throw, oil back-pressure, and the gas pressure differential across the vane face as the cell it borders undergoes compression.
+The contact force at any point in the rotation is three forces stacked together: centrifugal throw, oil back-pressure, and the gas pressure differential across the vane face as the cell it borders undergoes compression.
 At certain angular positions, the gas pressure component works against the other two and tries to push the vane back into its slot.
-The vane geometry has to be designed so that the net outward force never drops to zero at any point in the rotation.
+The geometry has to be designed so that the net outward force never drops to zero at any point in the rotation.
 If it does, even briefly, that angular sector becomes a leak path and efficiency craters.

 Break-In